apache/superset/CONTRIBUTING.md

 ## Pull Request Guidelines

-A philosophy we would like to strong encourage is
+A philosophy we would like to strongly encourage is

 > Before creating a PR, create an issue.

+The purpose is to separate problem from possible solutions.

 **Bug fixes:** If you’re only fixing a small bug, it’s fine to submit a pull request right away but we highly recommend to file an issue detailing what you’re fixing.
 This is helpful in case we don’t accept that specific fix but want to keep track of the issue.
 Please keep in mind that the project maintainers reserve the rights to accept or reject incoming PRs, so it is better to separate the issue and the code to fix it from each other.
 In some cases, project maintainers may request you to create a separate issue from PR before proceeding.

 **Refactor:** For small refactors, it can be a standalone PR itself detailing what you are refactoring and why.
-If there are concerns, project maintainers may request you to create a SIP for the PR before proceeding.
+If there are concerns, project maintainers may request you to create a `#SIP` for the PR before proceeding.

 **Feature/Large changes:** If you intend to change the public API, or make any non-trivial changes to the implementation, we requires you to file a new issue as `#SIP` (Superset Improvement Proposal).
 This lets us reach an agreement on your proposal before you put significant effort into it.
 You are welcome to submit a PR along with the SIP (sometimes necessary for demonstration), but we will not review/merge the code until the SIP is approved.